 Next, the issues persist, it may be the HDMI cable.
 The one that comes in the box with the Nintendo Switch should be in perfect working order, but if you have a used Switch, then something could be amiss.
 Try an HDMI cable that you know works, perhaps by connecting it to another device, and then try it with the Nintendo Switch.

 Check the TV settings on your Nintendo Switch

 Still nothing?
 Power up the Nintendo Switch in handheld mode and check the TV settings.
 From the home menu, go into system settings, click TV output, and from there set TV Resolution and RGB Range to automatic.
 If you had the Nintendo Switch set to the wrong settings before, this should allow the Nintendo Switch to find the right settings, and connect to the TV.
 If you still have issues, then you may need to get in touch with Nintendo Customer Support for your region.

 Sadly, despite being part of the Nintendo Switch family, the Nintendo Switch Lite cannot connect to a television and is purely a handheld device.
 Despite having a USB-C connection on the bottom like the Nintendo Switch and the Nintendo Switch OLED Model, the Nintendo Switch Lite doesn’t contain the necessary components to connect to a television.
 So please, don’t try to jam your Nintendo Switch Lite into a Nintendo Switch dock, it doesn’t work and you instead might scratch your Nintendo Switch Lite.

-Alright, Switch players, this guide should set you on your way, and hopefully, you’re now busy gaming on the TV as you read this.
+Alright, Switch players, this how to connect Nintendo Switch to TV guide should set you on your way, and hopefully, you’re now busy gaming on the TV as you read this.
 If you’re not in need of some fresh titles to play on that screen, be sure to check out our guide to the best Nintendo Switch games to find your next gaming fix.